 - An abnormal sense of taste or smell

-A TIA is usually caused by low blood flow at a narrow part of a major artery that carries blood to the brain, like the carotid artery.
+A TIA is usually caused by a temporary reduction in blood flow at a narrow part of a major artery that carries blood to the brain, such as the carotid artery.

 It could also be caused by a blood clot that travels to the brain and blocks a blood vessel there.

 A third common cause is the narrowing of smaller blood vessels in the brain.
-That blocks blood flow for a short period of time – often caused by plaque build-up.
+That blocks blood flow for a short period, often caused by plaque buildup.

-1. It’s a sign of major stroke in the near future
+1. It’s a sign of a (potential) major stroke in the future

 Mini strokes usually don’t cause permanent brain damage, but they’re a serious warning sign that a major stroke will happen in the future.